 - Add anything nautical.
 Pirate flags and wooden artifacts are the easiest way to go about doing this.
-However you can even paint a pirate ship onto your wall or add skulls everywhere.
+However, you can even paint a pirate ship onto your wall or add skulls everywhere.

 - Purchase a treasure chest which you can use at the foot of your bed as a trunk.
 It not only looks very unique but adds a whole new edge to your room.
 If you can’t find one, buy a normal wooden trunk and customise it.
 It needs to look very worn, but otherwise you can go to town!
 If you want to keep it feminine, try adding lots of rhinestones.

-Other All-Purpose Fandom Bedroom Ideas
+Other Tips for a Fandom Bedroom